Core Idea

 What It Is

-The manager-as-communication-hub is the principle, articulated by Michael Lopp across multiple chapters of Managing Humans - Lopp - 2019 (Chapters 2, 11, 13), that a manager’s most fundamental operational role is as an information conduit.
-Managers sit at the structural intersection of their team, their peers, and their leadership, and their primary value-add is the quality and timeliness of information they translate, amplify, and filter across those boundaries.
+The manager-as-communication-hub principle, articulated by Michael Lopp across multiple chapters of Managing Humans - Lopp - 2019 (Chapters 2, 11, 13), holds that a manager’s most fundamental operational role is as an information conduit.
+Managers sit at the structural intersection of their team, their peers, and their leadership.

-This framing has deep academic grounding.
-Henry Mintzberg’s foundational empirical study of managerial work (1973) independently identified three informational roles that define a large share of what managers actually do:
+Henry Mintzberg’s foundational study (1973) independently identified three informational roles that define a large share of what managers actually do:

 • Monitor: Scans internal and external environments to collect relevant information